-Motley Crue axeman Mick Mars has insisted his lifelong health battle has nothing to do with Motley Crues upcoming retirement.
+Motley Crue axeman Mick Mars has insisted his lifelong health battle has nothing to do with the band's upcoming retirement, Classic Rock reports.

 The guitarist has spent years suffered from ankylosing spondylitis, a condition that causes joints in the spine to fuse together.